Bralos railway station: History

 The Cultural Association of Brallo intends to establish a Folklore-Railway Museum hosted by an OSE wagon in the station.

 Facilities

 The station is still housed in a 20th-century brick-built station building, but this is now disused.
 The station is currently (2022) not equipped with toilets or a staffed ticket office.
 Access to the platforms is via crossing the lines.
 At platform level, sheltered seating is available but there are no Dot-matrix display departure or arrival screens or timetable poster boards on any platforms.
 Currently, there is no local bus stop connecting the station.

 Services

-It is served by regional services between Athens and Leianokladi.
+It is served by local services between Tithorea and Leianokladi.
 The station sees around 2 trains per-day.